melika-borovina/home-finder-issues/README.md

 -   Nonresponsive UI design: Design is not responsive.
 It might not offer the best user-friendly experience on smaller resolutions.
 -   Map of real estate: When we open specific real estate, we have a map that displays the location.
 For confidentiality reasons, it might only display the area of the house rather than specific address.
+-   Booking a tour with an agent will be limited to the agent sending an email to the interested user.
+Currently out of the scope of our project to have a notifications page, where the user would be notified that their request for a tour with an agent has been approved/denied.